 It is often helpful to keep your first project simple.
 Making a straightforward top will allow you to experience what it needs to stay balanced, and give you the opportunity to practice spinning it a few times.

 Think outside the box!
 Try experimenting with the sizes, shapes, and materials.

-If you have access to a 3D printer, how about printing out the drawing tops parts designed by Lee Taekyeom.
+If you have access to a 3D printer, you can print out the drawing tops parts designed by Lee Taekyeom.

-What will happen when a multicolored disc spins at a high speed?
+What happens when a multicolored disc spins at a high speed?

 Boston University “Project LITE: Light Inquiry Through Experiments” website offers a number of surface patterns for color mixing tops that you can print out.
 They were designed to fit onto CDs and DVDs.
 Depending on the rotation speed and lighting, these patterns give rise to a variety of visual effects.

-It would be fun to try coloring yourself using this template.
+You can try coloring your own disc using this template.
 The pattern below plays tricks on your eyes when it spins!
 You can also directly paint color onto the cardboard disc.
 Experiment with color and shape.

-A short film that features tops around the world from ancient to modern times.
+This short film features tops around the world from ancient to modern times.
 The close-ups and the movement of spinning tops are very inspirational.
 We like to show it as a background film on a large monitor when we do the activity.

 Tops: Building and Experimenting with Spinning Toys by Bernie Zubrowski